tmds/command-line-api/src/System.CommandLine.Tests/SampleDotNetCli/Readme.md

 * What happens if the developer forgets to derive command or the base command?
 * What happens if the developer forgets to override Invoke() in a subcommand (or the most derived implementation calls base.Invoke(), which the editor provides IntelliSense for)?
 * Do we need to handle a subcomand (ie --install) that occurs for multiple subcommands.
+* Where do we put the suggestions delegate.
+* How do we handle arity.